danielbodnar/awesome-stars/BY-LANG.md

 - [kellyjonbrazil/jc](https://github.com/kellyjonbrazil/jc) - CLI tool and python library that converts the output of popular command-line tools, file-types, and common strings to JSON, YAML, or Dictionaries.
 This allows piping of output to tools like jq and sim
 - [srsudar/eg](https://github.com/srsudar/eg) - Useful examples at the command line.
 - [vyos/vyos-build](https://github.com/vyos/vyos-build) - VyOS image build scripts
+- [dagster-io/dagster](https://github.com/dagster-io/dagster) - An orchestration platform for the development, production, and observation of data assets.
 - [josephmisiti/awesome-machine-learning](https://github.com/josephmisiti/awesome-machine-learning) - A curated list of awesome Machine Learning frameworks, libraries and software.
 - [mahmoud/glom](https://github.com/mahmoud/glom) - ☄️ Python's nested data operator (and CLI), for all your declarative restructuring needs.
 Got data?
 Glom it! ☄️
 - [bchao1/bullet](https://github.com/bchao1/bullet) - 🚅 Interactive prompts made simple.
 Build a prompt like stacking blocks.